 The premise of a Wiki rings true in a business's information hub, too.
 Every company should have its own Wiki page that is edited by the company workforce.
 Maybe you already have one and are making a conscious effort to build a new page or pages; or maybe a particular person is your company's Wiki and it’s time to get that information documented.

-Whatever you've got to work with, this article will show you how to create a Wiki site that team members actually use.
+Whatever you've got to work with, this article will show you how to create a Wiki site and widget that team members actually use.

 A company Wiki page is used for two main reasons.
 Firstly, a Wiki page is used for employee onboarding.
 Implementing the company Wiki as part of a new employee's training will save your team’s time and ensure that nothing is overlooked.